kathleenfwang/foodieblogposts/README.md

-# FoodieBlogPosts
+# The Foodie Blog

 ## Live Demo

+RESTful Food Blog app following CRUD functionality (create,read, update, and destroy).
-To see the app in action, go to [https://foodieblogposts.herokuapp.com](https://foodieblogposts.herokuapp.com)
+To see the app in action, go to [http://thefoodieblog.herokuapp.com/](http://thefoodieblog.herokuapp.com/)

 ## Features